HB559 Alabama 2013 Session

 - Local Control School Flexibility Act of 2013, provides for creation of innovative K-12 schools, flexibility contracts between local boards of education and the State Board of Education, and authorize State Board of Education to promulgate rules, Act 2013-64, 2013 Reg.
 Sess., repealed

-This bill would allow the State Board of Education to enter into a school flexibility contract with a local school system to allow for programmatic flexibility or budgetary flexibility, or both, from state laws, including State Board of Education rules, regulations, and policies in exchange for academic and associated goals for students that focus on college and career readiness.
+- Allows the State Board of Education to enter into school flexibility contracts with local systems, permitting waivers from state laws, regulations, and policies in return for targets on college and career readiness.

 - Subjects